OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 ### Step 1: Package the web application

 Open the **./src/WhoKnowsWho.sln** solution in Visual Studio 2017.
-This solution contains the web application which will consume and process the data in the Azure Data Lake Store created by Project Euclid.
+This solution contains the web application which will consume and process the data in the Azure Data Lake Store created by Project MSGraphDataConnect.

 #### Create the package